 What makes your wedding day a success is the team of people that’ll help to execute your wishes.

-Be sure to question staffing numbers, who will be on hand on the day and what they’re roles are (e.g. do you have a master of ceremonies to help coordinate the guests), point of contacts etc. We’d also recommend looking to reviews of staff that have assisted with previous weddings (and always make a request if someone’s name sticks out) and you could even ask of their experience in managing weddings to help give you peace of mind.
+Be sure to question staffing numbers, who will be on hand on the day and what their roles are (e.g. do you have a master of ceremonies to help coordinate the guests), point of contacts etc. We’d also recommend looking to reviews of staff that have assisted with previous weddings (and always make a request if someone’s name sticks out), and you could even ask of their experience in managing weddings to help give you peace of mind.

 Throughout the process you’ll have a number of queries pop-up in your mind.
 Try and note them down where possible so you can be sure to run through these with your point of contact.

 Generally speaking, you’ll get between 1-4 appointments with the wedding coordinator at your venue, so it helps to be prepared.

 - Will there be any significant changes between now and your wedding?
 (Concerning bedrooms, grounds, building work etc.)

 - Use of the space: How will the transformation of rooms be coordinated?
 How long does it take?
 Will there be a team to ensure it looks how I’d like (going from ceremony to dinner; dinner to reception)?

 - Weather: how will the weather impact your day?
 For example the reception drinks, photos- how will they accommodate?